IRedDragonICY/Universal-Overclock-Display/README.md

 | LEN9056       | LENOVO MT 82SB BU idea FM IdeaPad Gaming 3 15ARH7 | |
 | HAT1330       | Kamvas 13 | Hard limit Hardware |
 | HJV004D       |  | Unsupported, flickering |

+## Contribute

+We welcome contributions from the community.
+If you wish to contribute, please follow these steps:

+1. Generate a .bin file from Custom Resolution Utility (CRU).
+2. Commit your changes and create a pull request.

+Your contributions will be reviewed and, if deemed beneficial, will be merged into the main project.
+Together, we can make "Universal Overclock Display" better.

 # Bugs
 - FreeSync or G-Sync won't work.